Introduction to Drakensberg towns and communities

 - Cathkin Park.
 A suburb of Winterton deep in the Central Drakensberg.
 Also known as Champagne or Cathkin Valley.
 A centre for adventure tourism.

 Additionally, some excellent eateries and pubs exist on the outskirts of these towns, where you can engage with the friendly local communities.
 Some of them have country clubs, where you can watch a game of rugby or cricket.
 Furthermore, you could arrange to use their facilities such as tennis or squash courts.
 Most of them have pubs as well.
-Here you can enjoy a pint, while you get to know the locals who are warm and accommodating.
-Very often big events such as the Winterton Agricultural Show takes place at these clubs and these are worth a visit.
-Some of the towns also have street markets, which are always fun for the family.
+Here you can enjoy a pint while you get to know the locals who are warm and accommodating.
+Very often big events such as the Winterton Agricultural Show take place at these clubs, and these are worth a visit.
+Some towns also have street markets, which are always fun for the family.